datlb90/flint-web-crawler/README.md

 - An input box for the starting URL.

-- An optional max page limit.
+- A max page limit.

-- A button to begin crawling.
+- A Crawl button to begin crawling.

 - Loading, error, and result states.